emmeowzing/dynamic-continuation-orb/README.md

     jobs:
       - dynamic/continue:
           context: orb-publishing
-          root-config: app  # Defaults to 'app.yml' and 'app.ignore' under .circleci/, should the orb detect a '.'- or root-module
+          root-config: app  # Defaults to 'app.yml' and 'app.ignore' under .circleci/, should the orb detect a '.'- or '/'-root module
           modules: |
-            terraform
+            /terraform
-            .
+            /
 ```

 Note that this requires you define an `app.yml`, at a bare minimum, under `.circleci/`, for the orb to process.
 This is about as complex a CI config can get as well, with the above `continue` job call requiring a directory layout of